 This tailor-made package includes executive coach travel throughout the holiday and from three nights’ accommodation on a half board basis at a 3* or 4* hotel in the Winchester area to suit your group’s requirements.
 The content of your preferred itinerary will be discussed with you at the time of enquiry.

-- Visit to Winchester, the Cathedral Church & the City Mill
+- Winchester, the Cathedral Church & the City Mill

-- Visit to the Hospital of St Cross & the Almshouses of Nobel Poverty
+- The Hospital of St Cross & the Almshouses of Nobel Poverty

-- Visit to Salisbury, the Cathedral & the Magna Carta
+- Salisbury, the Cathedral & the Magna Carta

 - Sandham Memorial Chapel (NT)